TerenceSoOn/software_design_assessment/Final_Report.md

 *   **Database Migration**: We will migrate from SQLite to **PostgreSQL** to handle higher concurrency and data volume.
 *   **Mobile App**: We will build native iOS/Android apps using React Native to better support push notifications.
 *   **Public Access**: We will deploy the server to a public cloud IP to allow real-world users to connect.

 ---

-## 9. Conclusion

-FlirtNet is more than code; it is a solution to a human problem.
-We looked at the dating market and saw cold efficiency, fragmentation, and isolation.
-We responded with **Humanity Caring**.

-By combining the speed of **Random Matching**, the warmth of a **Community**, and the intelligence of an **AI Wingman**, we have created a platform that doesn't just match profiles—it connects hearts.
-We guide the user from the terrifying first "Hello" to the comfort of a relationship, and even support them if it ends.

-As we stated in our presentation:
-**"No need to be afraid.
-We are here to help."**

----